jp-fsstudio/android-template/README.md

 Just select the root `build.gradle` and your IDE will do the rest.
 It will ask you to change the language level - do it, we're using Java 8 now

+### Configure HockeyApp
+* Create a new app on Hockeyapp
+* Save the newly created APP_ID and your account TOKEN, you will use it later

 ### Configure TravisCI
 * Check the .travis.yml file
 * Replace Android-Template with your project name